Wednesday was a bluebird day — bright clear blue skies, fairly calm winds and high pressure.

 But the highest pressure on Lake D’Arbonne wasn’t on the barometer.
 It was probably on a duo most crappie fishermen just know as Capps and Coleman.
 In the competitive crappie world, those two names go together like Brooks and Dunn in music or Batman and Robin in the movies.

-Capps and Coleman have won close to 80 crappie tournaments overall.
+The Super Clean team of Capps and Coleman have won close to 80 crappie tournaments overall.
 They’ve fished together since they were teenagers and, no slight accomplishment, they’ve won over a million dollars fishing!
 Currently they are in the lead for the prestigious B’n’M Angler of the Year Team title on the American Crappie Trail.
 They won the title last year.
-The ACT is holding its annual National Championship on D’Arbonne Thursday through Saturday.
+The ACT is holding its annual Lucas Oil National Championship on D’Arbonne Thursday through Saturday.

 Wednesday was a Media Day event where several teams like Capps and Coleman took outdoor media and tour sponsors out for a fishing trip.
 I was lucky enough to get to fish with them.
 Capps & Coleman… & Kinny!
 Nope.
 I don’t think that will catch on.
 And yes, they do have first names, too.
 Ronnie Capps and Steve Coleman.